garden-io/garden/docs/examples/using-garden-in-ci.md

           namespace: my-registry-namespace
 ```

-Notice that we're using the `CIRCLE_BRANCH` environment variable to label the project namespace.
+Notice that we're using the `CIRCLE_BRANCH` environment variable, to label the project namespace.
 This ensures that each pull request gets deployed into its own namespace.
+The variable name is specific to CircleCI and will need to be adapted to other CI platforms.

 The `staging` environment is configured in a similar manner.
 The relevant CI job is triggered on merges to the `master` branch.